Case 3: Residences, Athlone, County Westmeath

 Location: Ireland, Athlone

-The Irish case study is a typical Irish two-story semi detatched house constructed of masonry block cavity walls with solid concrete ground floor, timber first floor and cold vented attic timber roof.
-The original thermal performance of the construction was poor but has been upgraded with attic insulation and pumped insulation to the cavity.
-The original houses may be been heated by solid fuel open fires but was upgraded with central heating.
-However, the energy rating is poor and the challenge is to provide a deep energy retrofit of the dwelling involving an advanced thermal upgrade to the envelope via circular modularised solutions including upgraded space and water heating with renewables.
+The Irish case study is a typical Irish two 1970s social houses constructed of masonry block cavity walls with solid concrete ground floor, timber first floor and cold-vented attic timber roof.
+The retrofit incorporated modular wall panels and extension systems grounded in environmental and circular design principles.
+The original thermal performance of the construction was poor but had been previously upgraded with attic insulation and pumped insulation to the cavity.
+The original houses where heated by solid fuel open fires but were later upgraded with central heating from solid fuel and oil boilers.
+However, the energy rating of the houses remained poor and the challenge was to provide a deep energy retrofit of the dwelling involving an advanced thermal upgrade to the envelope via circular modularised solutions including upgraded space and water heating with ventilation systems and renewables.

-We expect the following results in the Irish Athlone Case Study
+We met the following results in the Irish Athlone Case Study

 Case specific outcomes: